Were You Injured By A Medical Provider?

 If you or a loved one has been injured by the malpractice of a physician, nurse or medical provider, contact Stapp Law, LLC, in Williamsport.
 I have personally litigated numerous medical malpractice cases over the years involving ischemic strokes, misdiagnosis, surgical error and failure to treat.

 If you believe you have been injured by a medical provider, please contact me to discuss the facts of your case.
-The consequences of medical malpractice could seriously affect you and your family for years to come, but I work hard to help you bring medical negligence to justice.
+The consequences of medical malpractice could seriously affect you and your family for years to come, but I will work hard to help you bring medical negligence to justice.
 I am committed to protecting your rights, and through personalized guidance I strive to obtain the compensation you deserve for the losses you have suffered.

 Filing A Malpractice Claim For Your Rightful Compensation